 Meanwhile, it is the poorest countries – who have contributed least to global environmental challenges – which bear the brunt of their impacts.
 Climate change – arguably the key global environmental challenge – will raise sea levels, threatening island economies and low-lying countries the most.
 Likewise, while climate change will affect agricultural outputs in all countries, it will disproportionately affect farms in lower latitudes, where many developing countries are located.
-The health risks resulting from changing climatic conditions (chiefly malaria, waterborne diseases and other diseases transmitted through insects) are also likely to also higher there.
-Rising temperatures in lower latitudes are not the only worrying factor: evidence shows that the poor rely disproportionately on ecosystem services for their security and livelihoods.
-Agriculture forms the bedrock of employment in the world’s poorest regions.
-Biodiversity plays a central role in sustaining food security.
-Healthy ecosystems are a source of clean water and energy, provide income opportunities and shelter, and are a source of treatment and protection.
+The health risks resulting from changing climatic conditions (chiefly malaria, waterborne diseases and other diseases transmitted through insects) are also likely to also be higher there.

 Security and development are closely interlinked.
 War and political violence devastate government infrastructure and public resources, and harm civilians and their homes and livelihoods.
 War decimates public capacities and political institutions, and devastates citizens’ lives.
 This causal link also works in reverse: poverty and institutional weakness make it easier for both challengers and incumbents to gain support for political violence and war.
 It is unsurprising that fragile and conflict-afflicted states are the most behind on the SDGs.

-We measure a country’s commitment to global security by focusing on four categories: contributions to international peacekeeping efforts, participation in international security treaties, avoiding damaging arms sales and efforts in global health.
+We measure a country’s commitment to global security by focusing on three categories: contributions to international peacekeeping efforts, participation in international security treaties, and avoiding damaging arms sales.

-Why Is Technology Creation and Access Important for Development?
+Why Is Technology Creation and Diffusion Important for Development?

 While technology may be embodied in physical products, the broader definition of technology includes knowledge, techniques, processes, skills and methods.
 Seen this way, it is a critical factor in economic and human development, and not just for the poor.
 New technologies reduce the prices of goods and services, making them more accessible to everyone.
 Advances in medicines, information and communication technology, and sustainable energy contribute to raising the quality of life worldwide.
 Rich countries, which have strong research networks and technological bases, have an important role to play in both new knowledge creation and its diffusion worldwide.
 The internet, mobile phones, vaccines and high-yielding grains were all invented by rich-country researchers and exported elsewhere, where they have improved – and saved – many lives.
 Promoting both the transfer and the diffusion of such knowledge is key to addressing many of the persistent and emergent challenges that developing countries face.